run-llama/llama_index/docs/end_to_end_tutorials/principled_dev_practices.md

 Differences between **Evaluation** and being **Data-Driven**:
 1. **Evaluation** does not necessarily have to be rigorous or fully data-driven process - especially at the initial stages.
 It is more concerned with the initial *development* phase of the application - validating that the overall pipeline works in the general case and starting to define possible signals and metrics which may be carried forward into production.
 2. Being **Data-Driven** is closely tied to *automation*.
 After we've chosen our basic application structure, how can we improve the system over time?
-How can we ensure the quality of the system in a systematic way?
-How can we reduce the cost of monitoring and improving the system, and what are the pathways to adding and curating data points to add?
+How can we ensure quality in a systematic way?
+How can we reduce the cost of monitoring, and what are the pathways to adding and curating data points?
 How can we leverage ML systems (including but not limited to LLMs) to make this process easier?

 Additional considerations:
 1. **Privacy** - how can I ensure that my data is not leaked if I am feeding it into these models?
 What infrastructure am I using and what is the security guarantee / how is the access control structured?